Serenity 6.5.2 Release Notes (2023-02-21)

 services.Configure<PuppeteerHtmlToPdfSettings>(Configuration.GetSection(PuppeteerHtmlToPdfSettings.SectionKey));

-If there are some reports that you would like to still use WKHtmlToPdf, add the following attribute:
+If there are specific reports that you still prefer to use WKHtmlToPdf

 [UseWkHtmlToPdf(true)]